 The key characteristics of Conversational AI are:

-- It is applicable to any user-centric process or journey that is initiated or conducted via voice (phone, physical or voice-activated interfaces) or message (text, chat, email, web, etc).
+- Any user-centered procedure or journey that is launched or carried out using speech (phone, physical, or voice-activated devices) or message qualifies (text, chat, email, web, etc).

-- It is primarily based on automating customer (or employee) engagements on a range of different digital channels, thereby playing a key role in today’s business transformation.
+- It is based mostly on automating client (or employee) engagements across a variety of different digital channels, playing a significant part in the modern business transformation.